harrisonzhy/dist-sys/proj-01/docs/ui_docs.md

 - `fetch_text_messages(username, max_texts)`: Retrieves messages for the user.
 - `delete_text_message(message_id)`: Deletes a message from the system.
 - `delete_account(username)`: Removes a user account.

-## Conclusion

-This documentation provides an overview of the MessagingApp, describing its UI structure, functionalities, and interaction with backend services.
-The application ensures seamless user authentication, messaging, and account management within a simple and intuitive interface.